Gostkowski finally delivers in Titans’ 16-14 win at Denver

 The Broncos punted on their next two possessions and the Titans made them pay with a 12-play, 83-yard, game-winning scoring drive.

 The teams scuffled to a 7-all tie after an eventful first half that included an ejection, a goal-line stand and Gostkowski’s dismal debut four days after signing with the Titans.
-The 36-year-old Gostkowski left New England with 1,775 points over 204 games.
+The 36-year-old kicker left New England with 1,775 points over 204 games.

 Drew Lock threw a 9-yard touchdown pass to Noah Fant after Gostkowski’s first miss, and the Titans tied it on Tannehill’s 1-yard strike to MyCole Pruitt after a Denver turnover.